White's Rooms: Some notable uses and users

 Reports that Adelaide City Council meetings were held there during construction of the Town Hall, are spurious.

 Family

 George White (1813 – 12 November 1876) married Eliza Baxter (1814 – 16 August 1888) in Gloucestershire on 24 November 1834; with children Charles and Jane emigrated to South Australia on the Royal Admiral, which arrived in South Australia in January 1838.

-George was a keen gardener and viticulturist: his vineyard and magnificent formal garden later became the suburb of Rosefield.
+White was a keen gardener and viticulturist: his vineyard and formal garden later became the suburb of Rosefield.